remihoeppe/weather-widget-ts/README.md

 -   I will need two main components, returned to the same level ("siblings")
 -   One component (the "Editor") will write to the context, while the other component (the "widget") will consume state from the context
--   I will the Style-components framework
+-   I will add styling using the Styled-components framework
 -   I will add the unit to the widget to make it clear "weather" the temperature is in `°C` or `°F`

 ## Challenges